 Hardinsburg in Breckinridge County, Kentucky — The American South (East South Central)

 Location.
-37° 46.868′ N, 86° 27.689′ W. Marker is in Hardinsburg, Kentucky, in Breckinridge County.
-Marker is on 2nd Street (Business U.S. 60) west of South Main Street (Kentucky Route 261), on the right when traveling east.
+37° 46.869′ N, 86° 27.682′ W. Marker is in Hardinsburg, Kentucky, in Breckinridge County.
+Marker is at the intersection of 2nd Street (Business U.S. 60) and South Main Street (Kentucky Route 261), on the right when traveling east on 2nd Street.
+Marker is located near the northeast corner of the Breckinridge County Courthouse grounds, beside the sidewalk, just inside the fence.
 Touch for map.
-Marker is located on the Breckinridge County Courthouse grounds.
 Marker is at or near this postal address: 208 South Main Street, Hardinsburg KY 40143, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 11 miles of this marker, measured as the crow flies.
-County Named, 1799 (a few steps from this marker); First Coal Oil Lincoln Family Trail (approx. 10.2 miles away).
+Courthouse Burned First Coal Oil (approx. 10.2 miles away); Lincoln Family Trail (approx. 10.2 miles away).

 Also see . . .

 Credits.
-This page was last revised on July 7, 2018.
+This page was last revised on July 10, 2018.
 This page originally submitted on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 52 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.
+This page has been viewed 59 times since then and 3 times this year.
+Photos: 1, 2, 3, 4. submitted on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.